 - Volunteers can reassure new parents that they will provide support, guidance, and advice as needed, to help guarantee that a task will be completed successfully.

 - Parent groups can be perceived as “private VIP clubs.”

 - A 4-H club should be welcoming to all.
-A beginning of the year parent meeting could include get acquainted and/or team building activities to help new parents become a part of the group.
+A parent meeting at the beginning of the year could include get acquainted and/or team building activities to help new parents become a part of the group.